-In January this year, 17 members of the public gathered in Manchester for a three-day citizens’ jury, which was jointly commissioned by the National Data Guardian (NDG) and Connected Health Cities.
-The jury was run by Citizens’ Juries c.i.c. working in partnership the Jefferson Center.
+In January this year, 17 members of the public gathered in Manchester for a 3-day citizens’ jury, which was jointly commissioned by the National Data Guardian (NDG) and Connected Health Cities.
+The jury was run by Citizens’ Juries c.i.c. working in partnership the Jefferson Center (Community Interest Company).
 The objective was to explore when people would normally expect their confidential patient information to be used and shared and when they would expect it to be kept private.
 Today the report of that jury is published.

 The individuals in the group came from a variety of backgrounds.
 They did not know each other beforehand or come with any specific expertise in the use of health and care data.
 Over 3 days they discussed and debated the issues, on many points reaching consensus, but on others respectfully agreeing to differ.

 As well as considering a number of scenarios and whether it would be reasonable to expect data sharing in these, the jury also produced reasoning for their decisions.
 Importantly they told us not only whether they expected information to be shared or kept private, but also why.

 This article provides some background to the project and some initial reflections on what we have learned.
 The NDG and her panel next intend to produce a further piece of work outlining their further steps on this issue.

 The key theme that the jury was asked to consider was ‘reasonable expectations’.
 This is a concept which has become a touchstone in the common law of confidentiality over recent years.
 A number of court decisions have used it as a yardstick to judge cases where there is a dispute about whether information about an individual should have been shared or kept private.
 For example, in 2008 the author JK Rowling won a landmark privacy case in court, with the judge ruling against the publication of unauthorised photography of her children, citing reasonable expectations as the measure:

 If a child of parents who are not in the public eye could reasonably expect not to have photographs of him published in the media, so too should the child of a famous parent.